 From time to time, your cat may require a surgical procedure.
-Usually the first time a cat undergoes surgery is when it is desexed (spayed/neutered) as a kitten.
-Most surgery is pre-planned, but as accidents happen, there may be an unfortunate time when your cat will undergo emergency surgery.
+Usually the first time a cat undergoes surgery is during spay or neutering as a kitten.

 Surgeries fall into three main categories.

-Non-elective – Surgery which needs to be done, but there is no immediate need, such as corrective surgery to repair a broken bone, teeth cleaning/extraction, anatomical fault.
+Non-elective – Surgery which is necessary, but there is no immediate need.
+This may include corrective surgery to repair a broken bone, dental work/extraction or an anatomical fault.

 Emergency – Surgery when the cat’s life or body part (limb, organ etc) is in immediate danger (massive bleeding, major wounds, breathing difficulty, emergency cesarean section).